Purina Dog Chow Little Bites Review

 The third ingredient is meat and bone meal.
 Meat and bone meal is produced by cooking meat and bone using a process called rendering.
 The rendering process dramatically reduces the natural moisture of meat and thereby results in a highly condensed protein source.

 This ingredient is marked controversial because the source animal for the meat is not specified.
 These type of anonymous ingredient are typically very low quality and certainly inexpensive additions.
 The most unpleasing property of this ingredient is that the meat source can contain any mammal, even dogs & cats.

 The fourth ingredient is soybean meal.
 Soybean meal contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Purina Dog Chow Small Dogs Little Bites are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Purina Dog Chow Little Bites For Small Dogs are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Purina Dog Chow recipe.

 Next we have poultry by-product meal.
 Poultry by-product meal is a controversial ingredient because the source animal is not specified.
 Anonymous ingredients such as poultry by-product meal are typically low-quality ingredients in comparison to named protein by-product meals (e.g. chicken by-product meal, turkey by-product meal, duck by-product meal).